-Boris's Brexit Bill Reportedly 'Gina Miller-Proofed', Set to Pass Commons
+Boris's Bill Reportedly 'Gina Miller-Proofed', Passes First Commons Hurdle

-Prime Minister Boris Johnson’s Brexit bill is set to pass through the House of Commons in the second reading on Friday, with the legislation reportedly “Gina Miller proofed” to stop non-elected EU loyalists from interfering in the democratic will of the people.
+Prime Minister Boris Johnson’s Brexit bill cleared its first hurdle in the House of Commons on Friday, with the legislation reportedly “Gina Miller proofed” to stop non-elected EU loyalists from interfering in the democratic will of the people.

+Members of Parliament have voted 358 to 234 in favour of the second reading of the EU (Withdrawal Agreement) Bill, with a majority of 124.

-The EU (Withdrawal Agreement) Bill is a notable departure from the exit legislation put forward by former Prime Minister Theresa May.
+The bill is a notable departure from the exit legislation put forward by former Prime Minister Theresa May.
 Mrs May had included a number of “Soft Brexit” clauses that aimed to appease Labour when she oversaw a minority government that, even when propped up by Northern Ireland’s Brexit-supporting Democratic Unionist Party (DUP), had only a thin and often illusory majority in the House of Commons.

-With Prime Minister Johnson’s working majority of 87 (his 80-seat electoral majority is increased in practical terms by the fact that seven Sinn Fein MPs will not take up their seats in the House of Commons), his bill is all but certain to pass.

-New measures in the bill include legally prohibiting the government from delaying Brexit any further by extending the so-called “transition” or “implementation” period in which Britain will be out of the EU but still subject to all its rules beyond December 31st, 2020 — which puts No Deal back on the table if the EU will not accept a mutually agreeable trade deal.
+New measures in the bill include legally prohibiting the government from delaying Brexit any further by extending the transition period, which puts No Deal back on the table if the EU will not accept a mutually agreeable trade deal.

 The bill also restores the primacy of Britain’s courts over EU judges, by giving lower courts the ability to overrule European Court of Justice decisions that have been transposed into British law.

-The bill also removes a number of May’s Brexit-frustrating paragraphs, removing a requirement for MPs to have a vote on negotiating objectives, a requirement for negotiation updates presented to the House of Commons every three months, and parliamentary votes to approve or reject a final deal or to extend the so-called transition period.
+The bill also removes a number of May’s Brexit-frustrating paragraphs, such as: removing a requirement for MPs to have a vote on negotiating objectives; a requirement for negotiation updates presented to the House of Commons every three months; and parliamentary votes to approve or reject a final deal or to extend the transition period.

 Home Office Admits it Can’t Verify the Ages of Calais Migrant ‘Children’ https://t.co/Bm4XA7GBiP pic.twitter.com/fuRJwIyHoK